hferrada/Sada-DLIndex/README.md

 --------------------------------------------------------------------
 [GLOBALS]

 TRACE = 0	# 0: do not list the trace, 1: list the trace

 TEST = 1	# 0: do not run the test, 1: run the test

 N_REP = 100 	# number of test and repetitions for experiments

 RUN_EXP = 1	# 0: do not run the experiments, 1: run the experiments

-MAX_M = 10	# The experiments run with initial lenght pattern, m=6, and increments this value in 4 until to reach to MAX_M
-		# The test run from length attern m=1 to m=MAX_M and for each m value run N_REP repetitions
+MAX_M = 10	# The experiments run with initial lenght pattern, m=6, and increments this value in 4 until to reach to MAX_M.
+The test run from length attern m=1 to m=MAX_M and for each m value run N_REP repetitions

 [DL]

 inputFile = /home/hferrada/text_data/cluewiki.txt # the unique input file (filesInList = 0) or the list of files (filesInList = 1)

 filesInList = 1		# 1: list of files (ome line = one file), 0: Unique file with all the documents of the collection